Jeonju Hanok Village: History

 The City of Jeonju has played a key role in the long history of Korea.
-The city was once the capital of the Hubaekje Kingdom, which was founded by Gyeon Hwon in the 900s.
+The city was once the capital of the Hubaekje Kingdom, which was founded by Kyŏn Hwŏn in the 900s.
 The city was regarded as the spiritual capital of the Joseon Dynasty because the Yi royal family was from there.
 In the Joseon Dynasty, Jeonju governed the Jeolla-do area along with Jeju Island, which was considered the center of administration.
 This is why the city is called 'the ground of more than 1000 years history'.

 People first settled in the Jeonju area over 10,000 years ago.
 At first, people lived around the foot of a mountain.
 Then, in the Silla kingdom, people moved into the flat land surrounding the mountain.
 People in Jeonju began constructing the city's defensive wall and many villages naturally formed around the city.
 These villages were the beginning of the current Hanok village.
 After the demolition of the Jeonju's city wall during the Korean Empire period, the residential area within the wall began to expand throughout the Pungnam-dong and Gyo-dong districts led by the Yangban.
 The village has become one of the most popular tourist attractions of Jeonju.

 Attractions

 Jeondong Cathedral

 The Jeondong Catholic Church in Jeonju (Historic Site No. 288) was completed in 1914 and was designed by Priest Poinel, who also designed the famous Myeongdong Cathedral in Seoul.
 It is the largest and oldest western-style structure in the Jeollanam-do and Jeollabuk-do provinces.
 The church was built where the first Korean Catholic martyr, Yun Ji-chung (1759-1791), died.
-It is one of South Korea's three Catholic Churches, including the Myeongdong Cathedral in Seoul and the Gyesan Catholic Church in Daegu.
 The architectural style of the Jeondong Cathedral is a mixture of the Romanesque and Byzantine styles and is considered one of the most beautiful buildings in Korea.